Class Myxinoidea — Hagfishes

 - Dermal bone forms body armor

-- Paired lateral spines or pectoral fins
+- Some had paired lateral spines or pectoral fins

-- Lived from Ordovician to Devonian (480-360 mya)
+- Lived from Ordovician to Devonian (480-360 Ma)

 |